//The standard

 Why does this category exist now?

 Because AI is entering investigations and courtrooms faster than the rules can keep up.
-Proposed Federal Rule of Evidence 707 will require machine-generated evidence to meet the same reliability standard as expert testimony.
-Someone has to validate the machine.
+Proposed Federal Rule of Evidence 707 would hold machine-generated evidence to the same reliability standard as expert testimony.
+That rule is still being written and its timeline is unsettled, but it only extends a standard courts already apply under Rule 702, so someone has to be able to validate the machine today.
 That discipline is Evidence-Grade AI, and it needs to exist before a case depends on it.

 //The failure modes